 Buy an Organic Hoody, Save a Tiger!

 Four Paws has four sanctuaries worldwide offering long-term care for tigers who can’t be released back into the wild.
 Help their work with purchase of organic cotton t-shirts and hoodies from their online store (all made with green energy and you can send them back freepost at end of life, and they’re made into new items for which you get store credit).

 Why Do People Go Trophy Hunting?

 One company says ‘capturing all the species will lead to great hunting memories’.
-It beggars belief to most of us what is going on in the mind of someone who kills these animals for fun.
+It beggars belief to know what is going on in the mind of someone who kills animals for fun.
 One hunter in Zimbabwe shot 32 elephants in 15 minutes.
 And around 60 lions have been killed by British hunters, since poor Cecil went to pastures new.
 Cecil was not killed outright and took hours to die, the dentist paying £32K for the hunt.
 Apparently he has since shot one of the world’s rarest sheep, paying $80K to do so.

-Dan Piraro once said that trophy hunting (killing animals in a canned area with no escape) is akin to shooting pensioners in old people’s homes, who can’t run away.
+Dan Piraro once said trophy hunting (killing animals in a canned area with no escape) is akin to shooting pensioners in old people’s homes, who can’t run away.
 The higher the price appears to be how more ‘difficult it is’ to kill the animal.
 One anti-hunting protestor suggested the most impressive hunt would be if you put the hunter in the same enclosure without a gun, and then see if he emerges victorious with a ‘trophy’.